teeaarbee/blog/content/week_1.md

 So this week was kinda my birthday week and I wasn’t so excited which is sad because I always used to be excited as a kid but I guess we grow, things change and that is what happened.

 ##Personal Highlights
-**The biggest highlist from this week was that i turned 22, eh turns out forever 21 was a scam afterall**
+**The biggest highlight from this week was that i turned 22, eh turns out forever 21 was a scam afterall**

 Lately I have been very interested in various web based software(s) and I ended up spending quite a lot of time in multiple online forums as I saw my interest in tech return after like 5 long years.
 It’s funny how I was in some way or other connected to the world of computers and software for the last 5 years and I didn’t feel much interested, now that I am about to graduate I find it coming back 😃 great!